From Downsizing to Restyling, Here's What Empty Nesters Need in a New Home

 4. Open Floor Design – The uncluttered and airy look of an open floor plan – with the kitchen/kitchen island, dining area/breakfast nook and living room merging into one Great Room – fits perfectly into the casual and relaxed lifestyle of empty nesters.

-In the open floor design (left) of a 3-bedroom, 2-bath Ranch-style home plan, the living room/dining area/kitchen (right) flow into one smooth space … and opens into a rear porch.
-(House Plan #142-1002)
+In the open floor design (top) of a 3-bedroom, 2-bath Ranch-style home, the living room/dining area/kitchen (bottom) flow into one smooth space … and opens into a rear porch (Plan #142-1002).

 5. Outdoor Living Areas – Whether it’s a patio, deck, covered porch or a grilling kitchen, today’s empty nesters have a range of outdoor living options to suit their tastes and needs.
 A deck or patio that opens from the Great Room is a wonderful way to connect the indoors to the outdoor landscape.
 A porch in the floor plan – covered or otherwise – provides a place to sit back, and relax.
 For those who love to entertain friends and family, an outdoor kitchen with grilling equipment is a welcome addition.

-Left: From the Great Room, one can step out to the screened porch of a 1-story, 5-bedroom mountain style ranch home plan.
-Here you can sit, relax, read, or enjoy the outdoor landscape (House Plan #163-1055).
+Top: From the Great Room, one can step out to the screened porch of a 1-story, 5-bedroom mountain style ranch home.
+Here you can sit, relax, read, or enjoy the outdoor landscape (Plan #163-1055).
 Right: Love an outdoor barbecue?
-Entertaining is made easy when you can open the doors of the hearth room or the master suite to walk out onto the grilling porch of a 3-bedroom, 3-bath European-style home plan (House Plan #153-1897).
+Entertaining is made easy when you can open the doors of the hearth room or the master suite to walk out onto the grilling porch of a 3-bedroom, 3-bath European-style home (Plan #153-1897).

 6. Guest Suite – One of the latest trends for people who decide to “upsize” is to tear down walls between two bedrooms and combine them into a guest suite.
 The new and spacious suite can include full baths, a nook/sitting area, a wet bar, even a mini fridge stocked with beverages and snacks.